db0/hypnagonia/README.md

 ## License

-Everything except Assets and Shaders is licensed under the AGPL3
+Everything except Assets and Shaders is licensed under the AGPL3.
+However [an addendum](ADDENDUM1) has been added to allow distribution via Steam and integration with Steamworks SDK.

 Assets and Shaders will list their individual licenses in their respective folders or code.